Explore Uganda's Wildlife Paradise

 Specialties: Fresh fish from the Nile, traditional Ugandan dishes.

-Activities: White-water rafting, kayaking on the Nile, visiting the source of the Nile, and quad biking along the riverbanks.
+Activities: White-water rafting, kayaking on the Nile, visiting the source, and quad biking along riverbanks.

 Accommodation: Riverside resorts, guesthouses, and camps.